ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ~~~

 The following example shows a case where `example.com` has a server
 running on port 443, with an alternate port of 8443 for QUIC.
+Both
+endpoints can be passed when creating a Preconnection.

 ~~~
 RemoteSpecifier := NewRemoteEndpoint()